 Yeah.
 The follow-up is in the works.
 I’m just kind of waiting for Russell Allen to get his vocals done at the moment.
 Vinny Appice is done.
 Tony Franklin is done.
-The songs are fully written – lyrics, melodies, everything.
+The songs are entirely written – lyrics, melodies, everything.
 So, I’m just waiting on Russell, and then, hopefully, we can get everything the same and have Jeff Scott Soto be involved, and hopefully Derek Sherinian, and I’ll shoot for consistency on it.

 That sounds great!
 Do you have plans to do some touring with the band this time as well?

 Oh, man, I don’t know.
 That’s going to be hard with the lineup.
 But I’ll definitely never rule anything out.
 I’m the type of guy who loves to stay active and work hard.
 So not every moment needs to be above the huge popular gigs.
 I’d be happy to get out and do that.
 It’s a matter of if it makes sense.